TanStack/router/docs/framework/react/start/hosting.md

 - [`bun`](#bun): Deploy to a Bun server
 - ... and more to come!

-Choose the deployment target that best suits your needs and follow the deployment guidelines below to deploy your TanStack Start application to your preferred hosting provider.
+Once you've chosen a deployment target, you can follow the deployment guidelines below to deploy your TanStack Start application to the hosting provider of your choice.

 ### Vercel